Pathoschild/smapi-mod-dump/compiled/okay/Monthly Mail/ReadMe.txt

 TopTenItemsShipped, defaults to the arrival on the 28th of the month, but you can set this to any value from 0 (opt-out) to 28.

+WordsosOfYoba, defaults to the arrival on the 1st of the month, but you can set this to any value from 0 (opt-out) to 28.

 This configuration setting is not a newsletter.

 ColoredEnvelopes - True if you want colored envelopes to be shown when the mailboxes contains a Monthly Mail.
 False will use the default game envelope.